Skip to Main Content

 • Follow the rules on AI use outlined in your course profile.

-• Acknowledge and reference your use of AI based on your course coordinators instructions.
+• Acknowledge and reference your use of AI based on your course coordinator’s instructions in your course profile.

 • Always ask your course coordinator if you are unsure.